poautran/PyXRDCT/README.md

 # PyXRDCT: X-Ray Diffraction Computed Tomography reconstruction tool

 PyXRDCT is a X-Ray Diffraction Computed Tomography reconstruction tool.
-The library gives functions for correcting diffraction tomography sinograms based on simple mathematics such as center of mass or outliers values.
+The library gives functions for reconstructing data from ESRF Bliss h5.
+So far the library is tested only at ID11 beamline.

 ## Installation